Cueva de las Serpientes Colgantes

 Description

-The Cueva de las Serpientes Colgantes (Cave of the Hanging Snakes) is famous for its population of snakes which live in the ceiling and high up on the walls of the cave.
+The Cueva de las Serpientes Colgantes (Cave of the Hanging Snakes) is famous for its population of snakes, which live in the ceiling and high up on the walls of the cave.
 From their cracks and crevices they wait until bats enter or leave the cavern in a swarm, then they dangle down and catch the flying bats in their mouths.
 This specialization is quite rare and works only in caves with a very high population of bats.
 The cave is actually known as the Bat Cave by the locals of the nearby village of Kantemó.
 It is home to six different bat species, Bigotudo de parnell (Pteronotus parnelli), Lomo pelón menor (Pteronotus davyi), Bigotudo (Pteronotus personatus), Barba arrugada norteno (Marmoops megalophylla), Mexicano oreja de embudo (Natalus stamineus), and Frutero (Artibeus jamaicensis).
-Some are insectivorous and others are frugivorous, and they all leave the cave every day at sunset in search of food.
+Some are insectivorous, and others are frugivorous, and they all leave the cave every day at sunset in search of food.
 For about an hour and a half around 100 bats per second leave the cave, in total about half a million animals.

 The cave is home to the Culebra ratonera de Kantemó (Elaphe flavirufa, Yellow-Red Rat Snake), a small forest snake which normally hunts rodents, lizards, and other small animals on the ground.
-The not venomous snakes are very common in the forests of the Yucatan peninsula.
+The not venomous snakes are very common in the forests of the Yucatán peninsula.
 The constrictors have virtually no eyesight and hunt using their other senses, so they are actually well adapted to the dark cave.
 Nevertheless, this is the only cave in the area where this phenomenon occurs.
 It was discovered by the biologist Arturo Bayona Miramontes twenty years ago.
 The phenomenon has attracted the attention of numerous experts since.
-Similar bat hunting snakes are know from caves in southeast Asia.
+Similar bat hunting snakes are known from caves in southeast Asia.

 The cave is actually full of troglobiont life.
 There are numerous insects, blind fish, eels and insects like woodlice, white lady, the aquatic mealybug, and the blind shrimp.
 They actually depend on the bats to survive, as the dead bats and the bat guano are the base of their food supply.
 The limestone walls are full of fossils including corals, snails and other shells.